Detecting positive quantum capacities of quantum channels: Main results

 Before proceeding further, let us note that for a given channel $\Phi:\M{d}\to\M{d_{\out}}$ and an arbitrary pure state $\ketbra{\psi}\in \St{d}$, Lemma~\ref{lemma:minimal} and Lemma~\ref{lemma:2} can be exploited to deduce that the maximal possible rank of $\Phi(\ketbra{\psi})$ is $\min\{d^*_{\out}(\Phi),d^*_{\env}(\Phi)\}$.
 In other words,

-However, it is not easy to determine if there exists a pure state for which the above bound gets saturated.
-We will get back to this issue after proving our next result, Corollary~\ref{corollary:vikesh}, which is a simple but very useful consequence of Theorem~\ref{theorem:main}.
+It is not easy to determine if there exists a pure state for which the above bound gets saturated.
+However, if we assume that such a pure state exists, a simple application of the previous theorem yields a very useful corollary, which we now state and prove.
 We should mention that this result has been derived independently in~\cite{siddhu2020logsingularities}.